 About the drive from Christchurch to Franz Josef

 The drive from Christchurch to Franz Josef is a 380-kilometer (236-mile) journey that without stopping takes 5 hours.
 With that said, you’ll want to allow at least an entire day if you plan on stopping along the way.
-Better yet, spend a night or two on the road in one of the small towns such as Arthur’s Pass Village, Hokitika, or at a beautiful campsite by a lake (more on them below.)
+Better yet, after renting a car in Christchurch, plan to spend a night or two on the road in one of the small towns such as Arthur’s Pass Village, Hokitika, or at a beautiful campsite by a lake (more on them below.)

 There are two different routes you can take on this road trip, however, the best way to go travels through Castle Hill Conservation Area – one of the best attractions on this drive.
 This is not only the quickest way to go but also the most scenic option.
 So, be sure to punch the correct route in on Google Maps before you go (it should map you this way but be sure to double check!)

 It is important to know that while driving from Christchurch to Franz Josef is on a well-maintained highway, it can sometimes be a little slippery in the winter months – especially on Arthur’s Pass.
 If you’re visiting New Zealand in winter, check the road conditions before you depart Christchurch.
 Snow can close the highway or make the journey dangerous.
 Be sure to always carry snow chains in the winter.